|

 player.
 Fact: Pot makes you a pot head.
 It eats up your

 brain cells AND your money.
-Yea you'll be slightly more creative,
+Yea, you'll be slightly more creative,

 but it's been proven that the same level of creativity can be

-acquired drug-free. - Check
+acquired drug-free.

 180. Size matters!
 The size of the pillow in the